The fundamental localization phases in quasiperiodic systems: A unified framework and exact results: Schemes for experimental realization

+The proposed Hamiltonian in Eq.~\eqref{eq:GIZs_Exp} can be realized based on QP optical Raman lattice, as outlined below.
+The detailed implementation can be found in Supplement~\cite{supplement}.
+To facilitate the description, we perform a unitary transformation, such that $\sigma_z\rightarrow \sigma_x$ and $\sigma_x\rightarrow -\sigma_z$.
+The kinetic term and spin-independent potential ${\cal V}_s(z)$ remain unchanged and can be generated using the standing wave ${\bf E}_1$.
+The rotated spin-dependent potential ${\cal V}_p(z)(\sigma_0-\sigma_x)/2$ can be realized using a standing waves ${\bf E}_2$ and ${\bf E}_3$ along with a traveling wave ${\bf E}_4$.
+Finally, the $M_0 \sigma_z$ term arises from the two-photon detuning of the Raman coupling.
+After performing the inverse unitary transformation, we reach the Hamiltonian in Eq.~\eqref{eq:GIZs_Exp}.
+More details can be found in supplement~\cite{supplement}, where $^{87}{\rm Rb}$ atoms are used as an example.

-The 1D incommensurate SOC model in Eq.~\eqref{eq:1DSOC} can be realized by the QP optical Raman lattice, which was successfully employed in the realization of synthetic gauge field and the exploration of topological phases with ultracold atoms~\cite{zhang2018,liu2014,wu2016,wang2018,sun2018,song2019,lu2020,wang2021,zhang2024e}.
-Especially, alkali metals have demonstrated long lifetimes in such a scheme\cite{sun2018}.
-The total Hamiltonian is described by
+We then propose the scheme for the model supporting all seven fundamental phases [Eq.~\eqref{eq:1DSOC}] based on the QP optical Raman lattice [Fig.~\ref{fig:FigSec5_3}(c,d)], which has been successfully employed for the realization of synthetic gauge fields and the exploration of topological phases with ultracold atoms~\cite{zhang2018,liu2014,wu2016,wang2018,sun2018,song2019,lu2020,wang2021,zhang2024e}.
+The Hamiltonian is given by